brandonfcohen1/name-alert/index.md

 We need to turn the model into a format which can run on the Arduino, which would either be compiled binary or Arduino code (essentially, C++).
 Both Edge Impulse and TensorFlow Lite have several options for this step.
 I exported my model from Edge Impulse directly to Arduino code which I then modified to tinker with a simple LED circuit.
 Edge Impulse created the C++ and header files needed to run the classifier, so I just needed to write some simple logic to flash an LED when the model detected that "Brandon" was heard.

 In the `loop()` function on the Arduino, the audio sensor is constantly running samples through the model and calculating the "probability" that the word "Brandon" has been heard.
 If this happens, a function will be triggered to output a pulse out of a given pin to flash an LED for 1 second.
-My simple circuit:
+My simple circuit, powered by AA batteries:

 <img src="https://lh3.googleusercontent.com/pw/ACtC-3eT-Za5hTkJAyJy_fr9ofvx10VjzJcfKUnzGjGrWc1pWkp1eT63igqbRzIEaWIwrSuIoZGtl6OAkX0JbSHLpTmexLHSkohCD93DXB4tqcwnocXdyyI5Dtm2w86TQWQTLd5pqDWxzTnUGRt7fn4L1UBNuQ=w1198-h1596-no" align="center" width="400" >

-In action:
+Check out another video of the device in action:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/MzTY79iMFFQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="315" height="560" src="https://www.youtube.com/embed/MzTY79iMFFQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/qb80EbZbcvQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+## Further work

+As I said, this was only just for fun and to create a basic example.
+A proper implementation of this concept would require considerably more training data and model tuning.
+Of course, simply flashing a light when your name is called might not even be that useful, since by the time your name is called, it's already too late if you're not paying attention!
+Maybe what I actually need to build is a model that can _predict_ when your name will come up...

+### Interested in learning more?

+Get in touch over email at [brandon.f.cohen@gmail.com](mailto:brandon.f.cohen@gmail.com).
+Check out some of my other projects at https://www.brandonfcohen.com/.